- Home

 Responses

 This section gives the developers a detailed view of what the users are asking about and how often they are asking it.
-It graphically shows the most popular articles for AI Agents for answering questions and response templates for AI Agents for performing actions.
+It graphically shows the most popular intents for AI Agents for answering questions and response templates for AI Agents for performing actions.

 Curation